RuanEmanuell/pokearena/README.md

 ## PokeReactArena

 This project is an interactive web-based game, built using React, that simulates Pokemon battles.
 Players can initiate a battle and random pokemon and attacks will be selected using the PokeAPI.
 It was great to train the usage of React, but a little overwhelming because of how many states nedeed to be updated in order to it to function.
-My next step is to learn to use some React tool for centralizing state manegement like Redux or MobX.
+My next step is to become a little more familiarized with it and then learn to use some React tool for centralizing state manegement like Redux or MobX.

 Technologies Used: HTML, CSS, ReactJS and the PokeAPI